 What owning a Honda NSX is like:

-The Honda NSX Type R was designed to serve solely as a track car.
-Caution and creature comforts were thrown into the wind, sacrificed for raw power, and unparalleled performance at the race track.
-The NSX coupe was stripped of its audio systems, air conditioning system, the spare wheel and some electrical components, in an aggressive, weight reduction campaign.
+The Honda NSX Type R was designed solely as a track car.
+Caution and comforts were thrown to the wind, sacrificed for raw power, and unparalleled performance at the race track.
+The NSX coupe was stripped of its audio systems, air conditioning system, spare wheel and some electrical components, in an aggressive weight-reduction campaign.
 The next to go was the sound-deadening system and the forged alloy wheels, which were replaced with the lighter aluminum.
 Finally, the leather seats were replaced with lightweight carbon-Kevlar from Recaro.

 The NSX Type T (or simply NSX-T) was introduced in Japan in 1995.
-It could be purchased via a special order.
-Type T sported a black removable targa-top.
+It could be purchased via special order.
+Type T sported a black removable Targa-top.
 This model was engineered for comfort, sacrificing some weight in the process.
-Since the hard-top had been removed along with its structural support, Honda strengthened the rest of the body.
+Since the hard-top had been removed, and its structural support, Honda strengthened the rest of the body.

-Along with the open cockpit, car occupants were treated to softer rides, since the suspension was configured to provide ample cushioning.
-The 5-speed transmission gear ratio was also lowered by 4.2% to improve how the car handled and its drivability.
+Along with the open cockpit, car occupants were treated to softer rides since the suspension was configured to provide ample cushioning.
+The 5-speed transmission gear ratio was also lowered by 4.2% to improve how the car was handled and its drivability.

 Honda NSX Type S (JDM) – From 1997

 In 1997, Honda undertook a thorough feature upgrade of the NSX line.
-One of the most significant changes was the upgrade of the engine into a 3.2 liter variant.
-In addition, Honda introduced the NSX-S, designed for excellent handling in winding roads.
+One of the most significant changes was the upgrade of the engine into a 3.2-litre variant.
+In addition, Honda introduced the NSX-S, designed for excellent handling on winding roads.